ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit init`

 - This command will initialize a Conduit working environment creating the `conduit.yaml` configuration file, and the three necessary directories: processors, pipelines, and connectors.
-- It does not require having a conduit instance running.
+- It does not require having a Conduit instance running.
 - It won't require flags or arguments.
 - An additional global flag named `--config.path` could specify the path where this configuration will be created.